Judy Zuk Magnolia flowers

 A stunning magnolia that produces luminous yellow blooms with plum flushed bases; a small tree with an upright columnar form and large, relatively coarse leaves; flowers just as foliage appears; an ideal landscape or garden accent

 Judy Zuk Magnolia is covered in stunning fragrant yellow cup-shaped flowers with plum purple eyes held atop the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The large pointy leaves turn coppery-bronze in fall.
-The fruit is not ornamentally significant.

 Judy Zuk Magnolia is a deciduous tree with a narrowly upright and columnar growth habit.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.